-Social workers were suddenly required to gain CE credits in order to maintain their licenses.
+Social workers are now required to gain CE credits in order to maintain their licenses.
 While various courses for CE credit were being offered, Lamson & Cutner saw a significant gap.
-Where could social workers gain knowledge about the legal and financial issues that so directly and deeply affect their patients and their patients’ families?
-Particularly social workers who advise and assist the elderly and disabled?
+Where could social workers gain knowledge about the legal and financial issues that so directly and deeply affect their patients, as well as their patients’ families and loved ones?
+Learning about these issues is crucial for social workers who advise and assist the elderly and disabled.

-Lamson & Cutner decided to answer the call, and became the very first law firm in New York State to become an accredited provider of courses for CE credit to LMSW’s and LCSW’s.
+Lamson & Cutner decided to answer the call, and became the first law firm in New York State to become an accredited provider of courses for CE credit to LMSW’s and LCSW’s.
 Our firm has always had a strong focus on educating social workers and others about important Elder Law issues and strategies.
-It followed naturally for the firm to seek, and gain, approval to grant CE credit for courses similar to the seminars the firm has given regularly over the years.
+It was a natural fit for the firm to seek, and gain, approval to grant CE credit for courses similar to the seminars the firm has given regularly over the years.

-For social workers who have clients or patients who need long-term care, knowing about Elder Law strategies is vital.
-For these clients or patients, Elder Law strategies can mean the difference between living out their lives in comfort, on their own terms, or quickly becoming impoverished and ending up prematurely confined to a nursing home.
+For social workers who have clients or patients who need long-term care, knowing about Elder Law strategies can enable them to guide those clients.
+Elder Law strategies can mean the difference between living out their lives in comfort, on their own terms, or quickly becoming impoverished and ending up prematurely confined to a nursing home.

-Lamson & Cutner is now offering two courses of highly relevant and useful content.
-Each course will provide CE Credit of 2.0 contact hours to LMSWs and LCSWs.
+Lamson & Cutner is now offering courses of highly relevant and useful content on Elder Law and Estate Planning topics.
+Each course provides CE Credit of 2.0 contact hours to LMSWs and LCSWs.

 How your clients or patients can obtain the best health care and long-term care, and how they can protect their assets and income against the ruinous costs of health care and long-term care.